The glossary

 A

-- Law n°2020-105 of 10 February 2020 on combating waste and the circular economy.
-The central French text that reorganised waste management, including the establishment of the EPR scheme for tobacco products (extended producer responsibility for the collection and treatment of cigarette butts in public spaces).
-The French transposition of the broader EU framework set by Directive 2019/904 (the EU SUP Directive).
+- France's law n°2020-105 of 10 February 2020 on the fight against waste and the circular economy.
+It reorganised waste management in France, including the creation of an EPR scheme for tobacco products (producers responsible for collecting and treating cigarette butts in public space).
+See your legal obligations.

 B